triton-inference-server/server/deploy/nebius/README.md

 outputs are logits, not probabilities.
 The script limits response size to 1 MiB and does not retry inference.
 It is an example client, not a load generator.

-`RUNNING` or `/v2/health/live` alone does not prove model readiness.
+`operation wait` success, `RUNNING`, or `/v2/health/live` alone does not prove model readiness.
 No custom platform readiness-probe field is configured; do not assume Docker health checks gate Nebius ingress.
 Strict Triton readiness and client polling provide the checks here, while early callers may still receive startup errors.